-The Cost of Independent Living: Value vs. Price
+The Cost of Independent Senior Living: Value vs. Price

 Most people considering independent living are concerned about finances.
 Many seniors worry about the costs of long-term care, and most report that they won’t be able to afford it.
 This concern makes it easy to look only at the price tag without considering what you’ll get — or what you’ll save.